 Stool cultures are usually unnecessary except in case of clinical or epidemiological suspicion of cholera and to identify the pathogen causing dysentery.
 (1, 16)

-Fecal occult blood is a rapid and inexpensive test that is highly specific and sensitive for inflammatory diarrhea, while a lactoferrin test is a fast and simple method to identify the presence of leukocytes in the stool, which increase in the setting of bacterial infections.
+Fecal occult blood is a rapid and inexpensive test that is highly specific and sensitive for inflammatory diarrhea, while a lactoferrin test is a fast and simple method to identify the presence of leukocytes in the stool, which increases in the setting of bacterial infections.
 (1, 16)

 Indications for Clostridium difficile toxins testing include suspected nosocomial diarrhea and cases where patients develop diarrhea in the context of current antibiotic use or in the last three months of antibiotic treatment.
 (16)